');

 About Warden, WA

-Warden is a small community in Washington with a population of 2,531 residents.
-The median household income is $52,344 per year, which is near the national average.
-The median age in Warden is 31.9 years.
+Warden is a small town located in Washington with a population of 2,531 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,344 per year, which is 30% below the national median of $75,149.
+The median age of 31.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Warden Ranks in Washington